 Employment contract and age

-An employer may hire a person in a permanent relationship if he/she has reached the age of 15 and has completed his/her compulsory education.
+An employer may hire a person in full-time employment, when the employee has reached the age of 15 and completed the basic education syllabus or if the employee has not completed the basic education syllabus they are turning 17 during the current calendar year.
 Employing a person aged 14 or younger always requires the guardian’s consent.

 A person whose 14th birthday is in the current calendar year may be employed in light work for no more than half of the school holidays.
 During the school year, such a young worker may only work temporarily or in short-term duties.
 The work must not be hazardous to the health or development of the young worker nor hinder school attendance.
 The relevant Decree of the Ministry of Social Affairs and Health contains a list of examples of job duties that are light work suitable for young workers.